 Catherine Baugh: A lifelong wellness aficionado who has always led an active lifestyle, Catherine found her calling sharing the joys and benefits of wellness with others.
 With her technical background as an engineer, it is natural that Catherine emphasizes the principles of biomechanics as a means of "engineering bodies" through yoga and fitness.
 Catherine's yoga classes embody a well-balanced practice.
 She will encourage you to challenge yourself, while finding new self-awareness and having fun.
 This yogi is also an avid athlete who engages in strength training and competes in triathlons and in races from 5ks to marathons.
 Catherine completed her 200 hour teacher training at the Yoga Center of Columbia.
 She is a Registered Yoga Teacher, RYT 200 and Certified Personal Trainer, NASM-CPT.

-Darlene Bergener: Darlene Bergener, E-RYT500, RPYT, LMT, CD(DONA) completed her 500hr training through the Himalayan Institute in traditional Hatha Yoga and holds an additional 200hr certification in prenatal & postnatal yoga through Colette Crawford of the Seattle Holistic Center.
-She is a Licensed Massage Therapist, specializing in Myofascial Release and prenatal & postnatal massage, and is a Certified Birth Doula though DONA International.
-Darlene began her yoga journey in 1998 during her 12 year career as a mechanical engineer, turning to yoga to maintain her own health and well-being.
-After experiencing the profound benefits of yoga for herself, she is honored to share it with others.
-With a strong knowledge of anatomy and a good sense of humor, Darlene encourages students to have fun while maximizing their physical, mental, and emotional health.
-Darlene teaches "yoga for life", not just for in the classroom!
+Darlene Bergener: Darlene Bergener, E-RYT500, RPYT, LMT, CPMT, CD(DONA) completed her 500hr training through the Himalayan Institute in traditional Hatha Yoga and holds an additional 200hr certification in prenatal & postnatal yoga through Colette Crawford of the Seattle Holistic Center.
+She is a Licensed Massage Therapist, specializing in Myofascial Release, prenatal, postnatal & pediatric massage, and is a Certified Birth Doula though DONA International.
+Darlene began her journey in 1998 during her 12 year career as a mechanical engineer, turning to yoga to maintain her health and well-being.
+After experiencing the profound benefits for herself, she is honored to share it with others.
+With a strong knowledge of anatomy and a sense of humor, Darlene encourages students to have fun while maximizing their physical, mental, and emotional health.
+Darlene teaches “yoga for life”, not just for in the classroom!
+For more info: www.yoga-massage.com

 Karen Best: Karen Best, an ACE certified instructor, was first exposed to Pilates in 1985 as a dance major at the Philadelphia University of the Arts.
 She has been teaching fitness and movement since 1986 and continually deepens her Pilates, dance, pedagogy, injury prevention and sports conditioning knowledge through workshops, training and research.
 She also publishes articles and provides fitness expertise under her cultural dance name Samira Shuruk. (samirashuruk.com) She is passionate about clearly presenting proper technique and combines that with humor and enthusiasm.
 Her dedication to health, fitness and wholistic well being results in classes that are both physically and emotionally effective and rewarding.
 Her classes all combine consistent exercises and technique with new movements, to keep your body working and your mind-body connection growing.